10 Best Moisture Wicking Socks Reviewed & Compared

-The Criteria Used for Our Evaluation
+Criteria Used for Evaluation

 Value is not the most elusive attribute, but it does come down to us having to make a few calls.
-What constitutes a good value?
+What constitutes good value?
 And what attributes of the socks should be valued over others?

-How many wears am I going to get out of this sock?
-If a sock has a long lasting durability it gains value.
+How many times am I going to get out of this sock?
+If a sock has long lasting durability it gains value.
 The longer you can go with a product performing well, the more it becomes worth your investment.
 Getting 5 years out a 15 dollar pair of socks is better than getting 6 months out a 3 dollar pair.